wonstein/TDI-Capstone/README.md

-# Making Sense of Review Data
+# Accounting for Taste

 My capstone project aims to improve product review systems by accounting for individual biases among reviewers.
+To demonstrate, I analyze a dataset of 20 million film reviews across 27,000 films from the MovieLens project

 Most review aggregation algorithms are a simple average of all existing reviews.
 However, this method overlooks the fact that people have different standards and use different criteria when forming opinions.
 I implement a new algorithm that adjusts each review to account for the individual’s reviewing behavior.
 Specifically, I normalize each review based on the mean and standard deviation of all of that individual’s reviews.
-For instance, if an reviewer typically gives 2 or 3 stars, a 5 star review from them is worth more the same rating from an individual that typically gives 4 or 5 stars.

-The dataset of reviews I use is sourced from the MovieLens project, which has collected over 20 million movie reviews across over 25,000 films.
-I evaluate my algorithm by using normalized movie reviews to predict the amount of money a film earns in the box office and compare the results to a model using unaltered reviews.

-I am currently in the process of refining the predictive model to include additional features that should help improve accuracy.
-In particular, I am scraping cast information, budget, and release dates for films from IMDB.
-I also plan on developing a web app that will allow users to input movie metadata, either real or hypothetical, and generate predicted box office earnings.
+We can aggregate these normalized ratings and compare them to conventionally aggregated movie scores.
+Although there is substantial correlation between the two measures, normalizing individual reviews does change the distribution of movie scores.

+Given these new scores, we can assess the value of normalizing individual reviews by comparing the accuracy with which each method predicts domestic box office grosses.
+Earnings for nearly 10,000 films were scraped from IMDb.

+Compared with a model using unadjusted reviews, my model using normalized film  reviews performs better across a variety of metrics.
+Granted, the improvements are generally small, but this should change as the base model is refined.

+Further work will focus on improving the base model to more accurately predict earnings.
+I plan to incorporate data on film studios, directors, and casts, as well as use text analysis on film titles, plots, and critic reviews.